-The provider had ensured that the residents were fully supported to communicate in accordance with their needs.
+The provider had ensured that the residents were supported to communicate in accordance with their needs.
+Training in ISL is actioned under Regulation 16.

 Regulation 13: General welfare and development

 The provider ensured that the resident received appropriate care and support in accordance with assessed needs and their wishes.